roni692/Cric_info-_system/README.md

 Cric_info_System
 The Cric_info_System is web application developed for the users.
-It was implemented in PHp using netbeans.
+It was implemented in Php using netbeans.